Introduction

 -

-In case your results are slightly different, you need to explain why you have chosen differently;
+In case your results are slightly different, you should explain why your system reacts differently;

 -

-It is an on-going challenge, until all blocks have been scientifically accepted;
+It is an on-going challenge, until all mentioned blocks have been implemented by others;

 -